ARM-software/arm-trusted-firmware/docs/user-guide.md

 The unpack operation will fail if the images already exist at the destination.
 In that case, use -f or --force to continue.

-More information about FIP can be found in the [Firmware Design document] [Firmware Design].
+More information about FIP can be found in the [Firmware Design] document.

 #### Migrating from fip_create to fiptool